Hello,

 TVS diode protection at 25 VDC bench supply

 Given your regenerative braking note about power supplies not sinking current and the TVS dissipating energy during clamp, what is your recommended protection approach for M0138 when using a bench supply near 25V?
-Specifically:- What are the TVS clamp voltage and power/energy limits (part number or equivalent rating)?
+Specifically:

 If you have a recommended parameter set or test procedure specifically for M0138 + bench supply bring-up, we’d appreciate it.